Deciding between Newshosting vs Giganews is not an easy choice but we come up with a recommendation after comparing them feature-by-feature.

 So, whether you live in the USA, Canada, the UK, Continental Europe or further afield in Australia or elsewhere, either of these Usenet providers will provide similar download speeds.

 A big reason for Newshosting's popularity is its great price point.
 At just $8.33/mo for an unlimited annual plan Newshosting is terrific value for money.

-Giganews’ closest comparable unlimited plan is its “Platinum Plan” at $29.99/mo (currently 50% for the first 3 months).
+Giganews’ closest comparable unlimited plan is its “Platinum Plan” at $8.33/mo.
 There is little doubt that is too expensive for many people and they will lean towards Newshosting.

 Overall, Newshosting wins on price.

 Here, we call it a virtual draw.
 They both offer newsgroups that number among the highest in the industry.
 Plus, the number of newsgroups matters a lot less than the actual newsgroups carried.